-Surveys like this prove the demand for employee development, particularly in younger generations.
+Surveys like this prove the demand for employee development and corporate mentoring, particularly in the younger generation.
 The requirements of the workforce have changed in recent years, and with Gen Z now entering the business world, there's more pressure on organisations to invest in personal and professional development.

 Simply, employee development is when businesses invest time, money, and resources into helping their employees learn new skills and acquire knowledge.

 A company that values and prioritises employee development is likely to also have a strong learning culture, where employees are supported and actively encouraged to learn and grow.
 This type of working environment is more productive and more profitable, with higher employee engagement and lower turnover (Source).

 On the surface, corporate training might seem like the most obvious and straightforward way to develop your employees.
 But a lot of research highlights how training programmes fail, with them often being educational but not actually changing behaviour.
 There is a general consensus that training often contains too much lecturing, and not enough learning, and that even if employees find the training useful, they're less likely to action what they learnt in their day to day work lives.